jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## All Recordings Format

 Holding information on an experiment.
 Two versions of All Recordings are shown.
-Version 1 shows the contents of All Recordings directly after Trackmate had been run and has some extra fields in additiion to the original Experiment Info file.
+Version 1 shows the contents of All Recordings directly after TrackMate had been run and has some extra fields in additiion to the original Experiment Info file.
 Version 2 shows the contents after Generate Squares has been run.
 The Tau, Density and R Squared values relate to those calculated for the Recording.
 The Tau, Density and R Squared values for individual squares are in the All Squares file.

 <figure style="text-align: center;">
   <img src="Images/all_recordings_format.png" >